Colin McCourt

-Colin McCourt (born 11 December 1984) is an English middle distance runner.
+Colin McCourt (born 11 December 1984) is an English former middle distance runner.

+Biography

+McCourt finished runner-up behind Andy Baddeley at the 2010 British Athletics Championships.

+He represented England at the 2010 Commonwealth Games in Delhi.

-In 2017 Colin hit the headlines for a bet he was undertaking.
+In 2017 McCourt hit the headlines for a bet he was undertaking.
 Having ballooned to 94 kg (14.8 stone) since retiring from athletics, he stands to win £1700 after finishing a 5k in under 16 minutes in 2017.
 If he failed he had to have the names of seventeen of his friends tattooed onto his back.
 He finished the race in 15:38 thus beating the bet significantly.